highcharts/node-export-server/README.md

         }
     };

-    //Set up a pool of PhantomJS workers exporter.initPool();
+    //Set up a pool of workers
+    exporter.initPool();

     //Perform an export